SpenserKao/Search-Flickr-with-AngularJS/README.md

 # Search Flickr with AngularJS
-An Application to Search Flickr with AngularJS as user interface vuilding tool.
+An Application to Search Flickr with AngularJS as user interface building tool.

 # Execution
 Two ways to execute the application.